bekaiser/dominant_balance/README.md

 # Code for "Automated identification of dominant physical processes" (2022) in Engineering Applications of Artificial Intelligence

+The paper can be found here: https://doi.org/10.1016/j.engappai.2022.105496

-This repository contains the open source code for "Unsupervised Machine Learning Framework for Dynamical Regime Identification" LANL copyright disclosure record C21082.
-This is the code for the publication "Automated identification of dominant physical processes" (2022) in Engineering Applications of Artificial Intelligence (https://doi.org/10.1016/j.engappai.2022.105496).
+This source code is copyrighted under LANL copyright disclosure record C21082 for "Unsupervised Machine Learning Framework for Dynamical Regime Identification".